SammyTaleb/OnlineNewsPopularityPrediction/README.txt

+OBJECTIVES

+The objectives of this project was to explore and analyse the ONLINE NEWS POPULARITY dataset, which contains 60 attributes of 40k articles.
+The variable to predict is the number of shares of the article.

 ###### JUPYTER NOTEBOOK ######
 To view the jupyter notebook, you can open the .ipynb file or run the API and go to the url: http:/localhost:5000/notebook